-Pricing simply does not rely on the diamond’s color, clarity, and carat.
+Pricing simply does not rely on the diamond’s colour, clarity, and carat.
 There are a lot of other factors that determine a diamond’s value.
-Like, you can even buy GIA 0.50 ct I SI1 at 45% discount (cheapest) or another similar stone at 35% discount (expensive)
+Like, you can even buy GIA 0.50 ct I SI1 at a 45% discount (cheapest) or another similar stone at a 35% discount (expensive)

 What makes such a huge difference in pricing with similar certified diamonds?

-This might shock you, but many people ripped off paying more for BAD VS2 kind of diamonds.
-The above example shows how there is a 700 US dollar difference in 2 diamonds while other things remained the same on diamond certificates.
+This might shock you, but many people are ripped off paying more for BAD VS2 kind of diamonds.
+The above example shows how there is a 700 US dollar difference between 2 diamonds while other things remained the same on diamond certificates.

 Hence, it is quite important to learn all things before making a final purchase.
 Or even you can send us an email asking your question.
 I would be the happiest person to provide you with unbiased views and recommendations – Get Free Diamond Buying Help Now

 I always recommend you to buy GIA or AGS-certified diamonds.
 Just in case if you are buying a loose diamond without any certificate, Then appraising a non-certified loose diamond on the base of the RAPAPORT price list is not a good idea.
 As you don’t have authenticity reports from trusted labs or sources.
 Hence, without knowing the actual stuff you cannot judge the price, right?

 Want to know the latest Sept 2023 RAPAPORT PRICES?
 Comment below 4 things; Diamond’s carat weight, color, clarity & shape.
 We will share the latest diamond price.